GIJack/secure_delete_thunar/README.md

 the right click/file menu.
 We do not have an automated proccess for this at this time, but in the future.

+shred.png - yay nice icon, this should be in the icon path

 Licensed under the GPLv3. see LICENSE for more info